ChronoSheets/ChronoSheets-Swift4-Client/docs/UserProfileAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import ChronoSheetsAPI

-let request = DoLoginRequest(usernameOrEmail: "usernameOrEmail_example", password: "password_example") // DoLoginRequest | A request object containing your username/email and password.
+let request = DoLoginRequest(usernameOrEmail: "usernameOrEmail_example", password: "password_example", rememberMe: false) // DoLoginRequest | A request object containing your username/email and password.

 // Login to your ChronoSheets account and obtain an Auth Token which you can use for other ChronoSheets API methods.
 Does not require any special permissions.
 UserProfileAPI.userProfileDoLogin(request: request) { (response, error) in